setzerbomb/gostack-10-desafio-05/README.md

-# Desafio da OmniStack 05 - Git Repo View
+# OmniStack 05 Challenge - Git Repo View

 This project is a way to better undestand how React works and get familiarized with the styled components lib